Chilapa de Álvarez (municipality)

 Chilapa de Álvarez is a municipality in the Mexican state of Guerrero.
 The municipal seat lies at Chilapa de Álvarez.
 The municipality covers an area of 566.8 km^{2}.

 The municipality has been heavily impacted by violence, and its municipal seat has been called "one of the deadliest towns" in Guerrero.

 Demographics

 As of 2005, the municipality had a total population of 105,146.

-The year 2000 census counted 102,853 persons in the municipality.
+The 2000 census counted 102,853 persons in the municipality.